 Let’s dig a little deeper.

-In more recent years, growers have devised all sorts of defoliation methods, including lollipopping, topping and fimming.
+In more recent years, growers have devised all sorts of methods for defoliating cannabis, including lollipopping, topping and fimming.
 These methods of removing fan leaves, along with schwazzing, are often referred to as high-stress training, or HST.

 The truth is that these are all just theories, none of which have been backed by actual scientific research.
 No one knows exactly why heavy defoliation during flowering may cause bigger bud growth, and the fact is that these extreme methods can be risky.